 Improvements happened at a more rapid pace for n0ne.
 He debuted in the Top 100 back in 2015 as no. 58 in the world.
 Since then, n0ne has shot up into the top 20 and has remained there ever since.
 He peaked at no. 16 in the world on the MPGR 2018.
 He has made two Smash Summit appearances before: one at Smash Summit 3 in November 2016 and one at Smash Summit 6.

 Despite his impressive 2018, n0ne has been relatively inactive throughout 2019.
-Ever since his former sponsor, Allegiance, shut down, n0ne has been unable to travel and attend tournaments outside of Canada, where he currently lives.
+Ever since his former patron, Allegiance, shut down, n0ne has been unable to travel and attend tournaments outside of Canada, where he currently lives.
 He made his 2019 major tournament debut earlier this month at Get On My Level 2019, where he placed 13th.
 His best wins so far in 2019 include Anthony “Slox” Detres and Ginger.
 Smash Summit 8 may give n0ne the chance to add more wins to his relatively empty résumé for the year.

 Dylan Tate is a student in the School of Media and Journalism at the University of North Carolina at Chapel Hill.
 He is a gaming journalist with a love for Nintendo esports, including Smash Bros., Splatoon, ARMS, and Pokémon.
 Dylan also writes competitive guides for Dignitas and Nintendo news articles for Nintendo Enthusiast.